scg-unibe-ch/ese2016-team3/documentation/srs.md

 - *Sort search:* The search results can be sorted by: ascending or descending price, move-in date earliest to latest or latest to earliest, or by the date the ad was created, youngest to oldest or oldest to youngest.

-- *Filter search:* The search can be filtered further by filling out the earliest and latest move-in date in a dropdown calendar.
-The user can also check boxes for; balcony or patio, garage, parking, elevator and dishwasher.
+- *Filter search:* The search can be filtered further by choosing upper and lower limits for number of rooms and square meters.
+These search criteria are always visible to the user.
+Additional filters can be shown by pressing a button.
+Here, the user can fill out the earliest and latest move-in date in a dropdown calendar.
+He can also check boxes for; balcony or patio, garage, parking, elevator and dishwasher.
 In a dropdown menu, the user can choose between the infrastructure types; satellite, cable or fiber optic cable.
-He can also choose upper and lower limits for; floor level, nr. of bathrooms, nr. of rooms, build year, renovation year, distance to school, shopping and public transport.
-The search criteria are always visible to the user.
+He can also choose upper and lower limits for; nr. of bathrooms, floor level, build year, renovation year, distance to school, shopping and public transport.
+These filters can be hidden again by pressing the above button a second time.

 - *Participate in auction:* The user can participate in an auction when looking at ads for sale by directly buying or bidding from the result page.